PureAsbestos/Image-palettizer/README.md

 - The ability to dither with 4 sizes of Bayer matrix (2x2, 3x3, 4x4, 8x8)
 - Integration with [Lospec](https://lospec.com/palette-list) for easy retrieval and use of color palettes
 - The ability to work with large images (note that *extremely* wide images may take up too much RAM)
-- Partial concurrency for faster run time on multi-core systems
+- Partial parallelism for faster run time on multi-core systems

 ## To-do
 - Improve code commentary